davbom97/davbom97.github.io/_posts/2019-05-12-Single-facility-location-problem-p - Copia.md

 ## Solving the problem

-Now that we have acquired all the necessary data, we can start describing the distance, the distance I've chosen is the rectilinear (also called "Manhattan") distance, due to the fact that is more realistic than the euclidean distance and takes into account for multiple possible paths to reach a city, the formula is:
+Now that we have acquired all the necessary data, we can start describing the distance, the distance I've chosen is the rectilinear (also called "Manhattan") distance of the latitudes and longitudes, due to the fact that is more realistic than the euclidean distance and takes into account for multiple possible paths to reach a city, the formula is:

 $$ d_i = |x-x_i| + |y-y_i| $$

 $$ d_i $$ = rectilinear distance between the location the i-th point
-$$x$$ = x coordinate of our location
+$$x$$ = longitude of our facility
-$$y$$ = y coordinate of our location
+$$y$$ = latitude of our location
-$$x_i$$ = x coordinate of our i-th point
+$$x_i$$ = longitude of the i-th city
-$$y_i$$ = y coordinate of our i-th point
+$$y_i$$ = latitude of the i-th city

 then we weigh each distance by a factor $$ w_i $$